 This enabled his sons to learn how to make dribbles, BUILDING THEIR DESTINIES IN THE PROCESS.

-Having a big brother leading by example, Takumi Minamino was motivated to join Coober Soccer while in his elementary school.
+Having a big brother leading by example, Takumi Minamino was motivated to join Coober Soccer while in elementary school.

 While in his elementary third grade, Minamino (pictured below) moved on to join Zessel Kumatori FC.
 At the soccer school, he met and played alongside his best friend Sei Muroya.

-Sei Muroya also attended the Kindergarten with Minamino.
+Sei Muroya also attended Kindergarten with Minamino.
 DESTINY later brought the two together as they found themselves in the Japanese national team.

 The tournament created a new chapter in his life.
 It brought in him a new desire, one which saw him taking a vow to become a professional footballer.